 A liability for dividends payable is recognised in the financial year in which the dividend is declared.
-No dividends were declared by the Board during the financial year.
-A final dividend of \$44.996 million was declared during the 2022 financial year and paid on 30 November 2022.
+A dividend of \$129,943 thousand was recognised in the financial statements and is payable on 30 November 2024.
+No dividend was declared in 2023.